caseydulong/event-planner-client/README.md

 5. As a user I want to be able to delete existing events on my calendar.

 ## Future Features
+- Clear forms on modal close (no submission).
 - Add confirmation to event deletion.
 - More polish for grid layout of event cards.
 - Better formatting for event times.